HDR/Sun-Moon_ShinyCalc/README.md

 Ability to set Encounters

-#Not Done:#
-Shiny Charm Rates for Matsuda Method and Soft Resets

 Soft Reset Rates

 Matsuda Breeding Rates

 Changing Modes

+#Not Done:#

+Update Rates on Mode Selection

 Save current Mode and charm status on app close

+Load Previous mode and charm status on launch

 #Requirements#
 Gradle 2.14.1 or Above